 The Pam Rock Act aims to strengthen regulations regarding dangerous dogs in Florida by amending several sections of the Florida Statutes.
-Key provisions include a requirement for dog owners to securely confine their dogs in proper enclosures if they are aware of their dangerous tendencies.
-The bill revises definitions related to dangerous dogs, mandates immediate confiscation of dogs involved in severe incidents, and requires owners of classified dangerous dogs to obtain a certificate of registration and proof of liability insurance.
-Additionally, it emphasizes the importance of proper enclosures, microchipping, spaying or neutering, and informing potential adopters about a dog's dangerous classification.
+Key changes include a requirement for dog owners to securely confine their dogs in proper enclosures if they are aware of their dangerous tendencies.
+The bill also revises definitions related to dangerous dogs, updates legislative findings, and mandates the immediate confiscation of dogs involved in severe incidents until investigations are completed.
+Furthermore, owners of classified dangerous dogs must obtain a certificate of registration and liability insurance, and provide specific information to animal control authorities.

 S 572 c1: 767.01, 767.10, 767.12, 767.135, 767.136